aforty/sabnzbd-knockstrap/README.md

 Yes I'm aware that despite my best efforts this still lacks in a few aspects behind the built-in Plush theme.
 Good news though, this is GitHub!
 So, fork the project, grab your favorite text editor, make the changes you need and send me a pull request.

 ### Code?
 I only want to change the look...
 So you know CSS?
 Right on, I made it so that you can easily change the look and feel while keeping the code base.
 Fork the project, add a new CSS file as `Knockstrap/templates/static/stylesheets/colorschemes/yourname.css`.
 Next time you relaunch SABnzbd you will see your color scheme in the themes drop down as 'Knockstrap - yourname'.
 Cool huh?
+I've also included some themes from [Bootswatch](https://github.com/thomaspark/bootswatch/)

 Is it good enough to share with everyone else?
 I'd love to include it, send a pull request so that you can get proper credit.